AaltoSciComp/python-for-scicomp/python.rst

 .. questions::

-   - Q1 What are the basic blocks of Python language?
+   - What are the basic blocks of Python language?
-   - Q2 How are functions and classes defined in Python?
+   - How are functions and classes defined in Python?

 .. objectives::

-   - O1 Get a *very* short introduction to Python types and syntax
+   - Get a *very* short introduction to Python types and syntax
-   - O2 ???
+   - Be able to follow the rest of the examples in the course, even if you don't understand everything perfectly.

 If you are not familiar with Python, a *very* short introduction;
 first, the builtin scalar and collection types: